Ngambo Musole

 Ng'ambo Petronella Musole (born 26 June 1998) is a Zambian footballer who plays as a goalkeeper for ZESCO United FC and the Zambia women's national team.

 Club career

 Musole has played for Chiparamba Breakthrough and ZESCO United FC in Zambia.

 International career

 Musole represented Zambia at the 2014 FIFA U-17 Women's World Cup.
 She capped at senior level on 28 November 2020 in a 1–0 friendly away win against Chile.

+On 2 July 2021, Musole was called up to the 23-player Zambia squad for the delayed 2020 Summer Olympics.

+On 3 July 2024, Musole was called up to the Zambia squad for the 2024 Summer Olympics.